 Let’s review common social media mistakes that can really hurt your job search.

-1. Misleading information
+1. Misleading Information

-If you’re using social media, chances are you have more than one profile (more than 40 percent of all users do).
+If you’re using social media, chances are you have more than one profile (more than 40 per cent of all users do).
 Let’s suppose your accounts on LinkedIn and Facebook have different information about yourself for some reason.
 For example, you did not want to share something on LinkedIn but you’re comfortable with it being on Facebook.

-For recruiters, different information creates a confusion.
+For recruiters, different information creates confusion.
 They can perceive it as misleading and continue to keep looking for other candidates.

 The Solution: if you have multiple social media accounts, ensure they have the same information.
 When recruiters compare them, they will be more confident in its authenticity.

-2. Sharing corporate information from a previous job
+2. Sharing Corporate Information from a Previous Job

-This one will hurt your job hunting in a great way because sharing corporate information is a no-no. Where is the guarantee that you don’t try to do the same again?
+This one will hurt your job hunting is a great way because sharing corporate information is a no-no. Where is the guarantee that you don’t try to do the same again?
 There isn’t, so your candidacy will be immediately rejected without any consideration.
 No company wants whistleblowers.

 The Solution: if you possess some corporate information from your previous job, refrain from posting it on social media.
 It might seriously reduce your chances to get a good job because it’s totally unprofessional.

-3. Plagiarized personal information
+3. Plagiarized Personal Information